This is a news release from The Human Rights Campaign.

 These have marriage equality and have taken steps toward more robust LGBT equality, including passing basic non-discrimination and hate crimes laws.
 Some lack explicit gender identity protections, and several lack comprehensive anti-bullying laws.
 Bad laws are more common, so advocates work to stop bills that undermine LGBT equality, and pass more comprehensive non-discrimination laws.

-Twenty-nine states are in the worst-performing category “High Priority to Achieve Basic Equality”
+"High Priority to Achieve Basic Equality"

 Most of these states have many laws that undermine LGBT equality, from those that criminalize HIV and sodomy, to measures allowing religious-based discrimination against LGBT people.
 A handful of states have court-ordered marriage equality; none have non-discrimination laws that include sexual orientation or gender identity protections; few have hate crime laws.
 LGBT advocates largely work on killing bad bills, and on passing municipal protections for LGBT people.